D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Experiments and Analysis

 \subsection{Accuracy Comparison on Long-context Tasks}

-\textbf{LongBench Results.} We evaluate $\text{D}_{2}\text{O}$ on five models using LongBench, as shown in Table~\ref{tab1:longbench}, including Falcon-7B, Mistral-7B, Llama-2-7B, Llama-2-13B, and Llama-3-8B.
-To assess the performance of $\text{D}_{2}\text{O}$ and various baselines under high compression conditions, we set the default KV cache budget ratio at 20\%.
-Table~\ref{tab1:longbench} demonstrates that $\text{D}_{2}\text{O}$ effectively manages KV cache compression with minimal impact on accuracy, and successfully captures key information in lengthy texts compared to the full model.
-Notably, the local window method exhibits severe performance degradation due to significant context loss.
-Furthermore, we compare $\text{D}_{2}\text{O}$ with other recent eviction-based baselines to further demonstrate $\text{D}_{2}\text{O}$'s capability to retain key information.
-The results show that $\text{D}_{2}\text{O}$ significantly outperforms other eviction-based methods, such as StreamingLLM~\cite{DBLP:journals/corr/abs-2309-17453}, $\text{H}_{2}\text{O}$~\cite{zhang2024h2o}, and RoCo~\cite{DBLP:journals/corr/abs-2402-06262}, especially on the Llama-3-8B backbone.
+\textbf{LongBench Results.} We evaluate $\text{D}_{2}\text{O}$ on five models using LongBench, as shown in Table~\ref{tab1:longbench_old}, including Falcon-7B, Mistral-7B, Llama-2-7B, Llama-2-13B, and Llama-3-8B.
+To assess the performance of $\text{D}_{2}\text{O}$ and various baselines under high compression conditions, we set the default KV cache budget ratio to $\rho = 0.2$.
+Table~\ref{tab1:longbench_old} demonstrates that $\text{D}_{2}\text{O}$ effectively manages KV cache compression with minimal impact on accuracy and successfully captures key information in lengthy texts compared to the full model.
+In particular, the local window method suffers from severe performance degradation due to significant context loss.
+Furthermore, we compare $\text{D}_{2}\text{O}$ with other recent eviction-based baselines to further demonstrate its capability to retain key information.
+The results show that $\text{D}_{2}\text{O}$ significantly outperforms other eviction-based methods, such as StreamingLLM~\citep{DBLP:journals/corr/abs-2309-17453}, $\text{H}_{2}\text{O}$~\citep{zhang2024h2o}, RoCo~\citep{DBLP:journals/corr/abs-2402-06262}, and CaM~\citep{zhangcam}, especially on the Llama-3-8B backbone.
+In addition to the experiments involving 7B, 8B, and 13B models presented in Table~\ref{tab1:longbench_old}, we conducted additional experiments with the Code-Llama-34B model, as shown in Table~\ref{tab: codellama}.
+We evaluated the 34B model on the LongBench code task type.
+The results indicate that $\text{D}_{2}\text{O}$ outperforms other eviction-based baselines and closely matches the performance of the full KV cache model.
+This demonstrates that $\text{D}_{2}\text{O}$ effectively generalizes to larger LLM scales, validating its scalability and robustness across different model sizes.

+\textbf{Long-Context Fact Retrieval Task.} To validate $\text{D}_{2}\text{O}$'s retrieval capabilities in long contexts after compressing the KV cache, we employ the Needle In A Haystack task~\citep{kamradt2023needle}, designed to retrieve specific ``needles'' from extensive documents.
+We adopt the evaluation settings from the Retrieval Head study, using Llama-2-7B-80k as the backbone of the experiment.